TUD-IMB/fosanalysis/doc/CodingStyleGuide.md

 ## Imports

 - Imports should usually be on separate lines.
-- Imports always put at the top of the file, just after any module comments and docstrings and before module globals and constants.
+- Imports are always put at the top of the file, just after any module comments and docstrings and before module globals and constants.
 - Imports should be grouped in the following order, separated with a blank line:
     1. Standard library imports.
     2. Related third party imports.